Kanzhun Ltd. Acquires Shares for Post-IPO Scheme

 Kanzhun Ltd. Class A (HK:2076) has released an update.

-Kanzhun Ltd. has announced the purchase of 340,662 Class A Ordinary Shares as part of its Post-IPO Share Scheme, representing about 0.04% of the company’s total issued shares.
-The shares, acquired at an average price of $7.32 per share, were bought using the company’s internal resources and are intended for eligible participants under the scheme.
-This move reflects Kanzhun’s ongoing efforts to support its share scheme and manage its equity structure strategically.
+Kanzhun Ltd. has announced the purchase of 336,630 Class A Ordinary Shares, equivalent to 168,315 American Depository Shares, as part of their Post-IPO Share Scheme.
+This acquisition, funded by the company’s internal resources, represents approximately 0.04% of the company’s total issued shares.
+The shares are intended to be awarded to eligible participants at the company’s discretion.

 For further insights into HK:2076 stock, check out TipRanks’ Stock Analysis page.